Redesign: Version 4.0

 In version 3.0, I added a sidebar, and made the newsletter signup and donate button more prominent on the website.
 I tried to simplify and get rid of the big headers which I felt took up a lot of space for no other reason than that it was trendy.
 I tried to simplify the color scheme and navigation to only have the most important links, and I wanted to organize all my posts into sections: front end, back end, DevOps, etc.

 For a while now, that design has been bothering me.
 I felt that it was too busy with the sidebar, and too confusing with all the sections.
 I decided to redo the site and now we have version 4.0, seen below.

 In this version of the site, I tried to simplify as much as possible and focus more on function than form.
 I removed the sidebar, and removed the links to social media, newsletter signups, and donations from the single pages.
-I consolidated all my information to different sections on the front page, and instead of having a bunch of categories and topics in my posts page, I put them all together with a filtering input.
+I consolidated all my information to different sections on the front page, and instead of having a bunch of category and topics in my posts page, I put them all together with a filtering input.

 One brand new aspect of this design is night mode, which you can access by clicking on the moon icon in the header.

-I’d love any input from those of you who regularly use my site, and new visitors as well.
+I'd love any input from those of you who regularly visit my site, and new visitors as well.
 Is the site pleasant to use?
-Is it easy to find what you’re looking for?
+Is it easy to find what you're looking for?
 Do you like it?
 If you have an opinion, let me know!